FTLam11/fronk-tolks/elixir-intro.md

 ---

-## Thoughts on Todo list implementations
+## Comparing Todo list implementations

-You might have noticed that the Elixir version is quite verbose, both in its definition of the `TodoList` module, as well as its usage!
+The Elixir version is more verbose, both in its definition of the `TodoList` module, as well as its usage!
 The first thing to look at is `TodoList.add_entry/2`.
 Notice that this function takes `list` as an argument and that it returns a brand new `TodoList`.
-This means that the return value for `TodoList.add_entry/2` needs to be saved, in the example, `list` is reassigned.
-Since there is no mutating of data, each change we make typically is saved to a variable for further work down the line.
+The return value for `TodoList.add_entry/2` is saved by reassigning `list`.
+Since there is no mutating of data, each change we make typically is saved to a variable if it needs to be used later.

 ---

 ## So what benefits does immutability give us?

-* Promotes usage of pure functions - easy to use, simple to test
+* Promotes pure functions - easy to use, simple to test
-* Minimizes the effects of invalid state - data that gets processes by multiple functions still exists in its original form (rollbacks for data!)
+* Minimizes the effects of invalid state - data that gets processed by multiple functions still exists in its original form (rollbacks for data!)
 * More efficient memory management - new copies of data reuse as much of